To the South Downs: Poem

-There ’s no oblivion but in death alone!
+There's no oblivion but in death alone!

 Major themes

 The poem contrasts childhood's happiness with adulthood's melancholy, in a poetic response to Thomas Gray's "Ode on a Distant Prospect of Eton College" (1747).
 The repetition of "Ah! hills beloved!" echoes Gray's line "Ah, happy hills."
 The quotation marks around “your turf, your flowers, among,” in line two mark an allusion Gray's description of Eton's landscape "[w]hose turf, whose shade, whose flowers among" the Thames River wanders.

 The poem emphasizes Smith's personal memories in the landscape, rather than the history of the land.
 This sets the sonnet apart from Smith's later River Arun poems, which "[see] the poet-historian as a preservationist with special power."
-Instead, "To the South Downs" (alongside "Written at the Close of Early Spring" and "To Spring" in the first edition of Elegiac Sonnets) is a classically Romantic poem, "specifically because those sonnets associate the landscape with personal memory."
+Instead, "To the South Downs" (alongside "Written at the Close of Early Spring" and "To Spring" in the first edition of Elegiac Sonnets) is a classicalRomantic poem, "specifically because those sonnets associate the landscape with personal memory."